urosevic/stock-ticker/readme.txt

 1. Install and activate `Stock Ticker`
 1. Configure default plugin options and insert shortcode `[stock_ticker]` to page or post, or `Stock Ticker` Widget to preferred Widget Area

-= To install ALPHA version of plugin =
+= To install ALPHA version of the plugin =

 1. Download package from https://github.com/urosevic/stock-ticker/tree/alphavantage
 1. Extract ZIP archive to your local computer and rename directory from `stock-ticker-alphavantage` to `stock-ticker`
 1. Upload directory `stock-ticker` from your local computer to your WordPress website to `wp-content/plugins/`
 1. Login to WordPress Dashboard and go to `Plugins` -> `Installed Plugins` page
 1. Click `Activate` link for Stock Ticker plugin.
-1. Get a free API Key from [AlphaVantage.io](https://www.alphavantage.co/support/#api-key)
+1. Get a free API Key from [AlphaVantage.co](https://www.alphavantage.co/support/#api-key)
 1. In WordPress Dashboard go to `Settings` -> `Stock Ticker`
 1. Enter in field `AlphaVantage.co API Key` Alpha Vantage API Key you got in previous step (check [this screenshot](https://goo.gl/3PKxLM))
 1. In field `All Stock Symbols` enter all stock symbols you’ll use on website, separated by comma.
 This field is used to fetch stock data from AlphaVantage.co API by AJAX in background.
 Because AV have only API to get data for single symbol, that can take a while to get.
 Please note, for default symbols we still have field in Default Settings section of plugin.